UBC-MDS/DSCI-532_2025_11_world_happiness/reports/m1_proposal.md

 ## Description of the Data

-Our data compiles 5 datasets, one from each year between 2020-2024, from the World Happiness Report into a single dataset which includes approximately 140-150 countries.
-Key features include geographical information such as country and region, an overall happiness ranking, called `Ladder Score`, (renamed by us to `Happiness Score`) and 6 other features related to economy, social factors, and governance.
+Our data consists of 5 datasets, one dataset from each year from 2020-2024, from the World Happiness Report.
+These datasets cover approximately 140-150 countries per year.
+They include key features that contribute to each countries rank, called `Ladder Score` (happiness ranking).
+These features are related to economy, social factors, and governance.

-### Data Types
+### Data Types:

 -   `Country Name`: name of country (categorical)
 -   `Regional indicator`: geographical region (categorical) - not included in every years raw data, but added in our processed data